Linuxfabrik/lfops/roles/apache_tomcat/README.md

 *Available since LFOps `2.0.0`.*

+## How the Role Behaves

+* Passwords in `apache_tomcat__users__*_var` are always given in clear text.
+On Tomcat 10.1 the role stores them in `/etc/tomcat/tomcat-users.xml` as a sha-256 digest, because the `server.xml` it deploys configures a `MessageDigestCredentialHandler`.
+The digest is built without a salt and with a single iteration, so it is the value `printf '%s' '<password>' | sha256sum | cut -d' ' -f1` prints.
+On Tomcat 9.0 there is no credential handler and the password is stored in clear text.

 ## Dependent Roles

 Any [LFOps playbook](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/README.md) that installs this role runs these for you.
 Optional ones can be disabled via the playbook's skip variables.